 Wire bending can alter your brain

 Freshmen dental students were divided into two groups (n = 15).
 The “trained group” was submitted to a 10-week course (1 hour / week) to improve manual dexterity.
 Activities included free drawing, wax sculpture of geometric shapes and teeth, soft wax modelling and wire bending.
 The control group did not participate in the training.
-Before and after the course, manual dexterity tests (semi-subjective and objective evaluation-Fig. 1) and cerebellar magnetic resonance (MRI) examination were carried out in both groups.
+Before and after the course, the volunteers underwent manual dexterity tests (semi-subjective and objective evaluation-Fig 1) and functional magnetic resonance (MRI) imaging of the cerebellum.

 The results of manual dexterity tests of the trained group showed significant elevation, while there was no notable increase in the control group.
 The results of MRI measurements demonstrate a significant increase in the grey matter volume in both sides of the cerebellum of the trained group, indicating that these neuroanatomical changes were due to the training of manual skills.

 RELEVANCE AND FUTURE PERSPECTIVES